arjav0703/ai-chatbot/README.md

 - ⚡ **Instant Answers:** Get immediate, accurate responses to your questions across all CBSE subjects[^1].
 - 🌙 **24/7 Availability:** Access your study companion whenever you need help — day or night[^1].
-- 🔐 **Secure Authentication:** Sign in securely with Google using Auth.js and OAuth2.
-- 🚀 **Modern Tech Stack:** Built with Next.js and LangChain.js for a fast, interactive, and scalable experience.
+- 🚀 **Optimization at its peak:** Built with Next.js and LangChain.js for a fast, interactive, and scalable experience.

 ---